gd-irc/gd-irc.github.io/index.md

 ## Who's behind this?

-This project is being put together by [SoniEx2](https://github.com/SoniEx2), with those who submit and review issues and pull requests!
+This project is being put together by [SoniEx2](https://github.com/SoniEx2), with contributions from those who submit and review issues and pull requests!